Tag: Hangang (River)

 Too Many Cooks

-Rodney F. Stock arrived in Korean in January of 1952.
-Assigned as a cook, he disliked his position and convinced his superiors that he could work switchboards, repair phone lines, and act as courier to outposts.
-Besides maintenance and communications, his army unit protected the soldiers of the Fifth U.S. Air Force.
-As Rodney F. Stock traversed the countryside around Yeongdeungpo, he was particularly impressed by the lovely old farmhouses.
+Rodney F. Stock explains he arrived in Korean in January of 1952.
+Assigned as a cook, he shares he disliked his position and convinced his superiors that he could work switchboards, repair phone lines, and act as courier to outposts.
+He notes that besides maintenance and communications, his army unit protected the soldiers of the 5th U.S. Air Force.
+He recalls he was particularly impressed by the lovely old farmhouses as he traversed the countryside around Yeongdeungpo.

 Humble Beginnings to Big City